eugenia1984/english/b1-english-for-developers/7-learn-how-to-use-conditionals.md

 ### Second Conditional:

+The Second Conditional structure: **If + Past Simple tense, would + base verb**

+This structure is used **for unreal or unlikely scenarios**.

-Lisa's question ->  `What would happen if TechCorp went out of business?`, reflects an imagined possibility.
+Example:  `What would happen if TechCorp went out of business?`, reflects an imagined possibility.

 **If TechCorp went out of business** -> is the condition (imaginary scenario).